A Coffee House Chaplaincy Ministry

 If you are a military chaplain in need of coffee, please contact Holy Joe's Café at firstname.lastname@example.org or

 United Church of Christ military chaplains have found an old way to invite U.S. soldiers into a safe and informal place where they can receive spiritual care and good coffee.
-Congregations and individuals can support the Coffee House Ministry and simultaneously participate in the UCC Coffee Project by sending Equal Exchange Coffee to the military chaplains in Afghanistan, and Kuwait.
-Thanks to you, now 151 chaplains are able to participate.
+Congregations and individuals can support the Coffee House Ministry and simultaneously participate in the UCC Coffee Project by sending Equal Exchange Coffee to the military chaplains in Afghanistan, Iraq and Kuwait.

-- Holy Joe’s suggests that you go to the "Percolator Coffees" page and order Fellowship Blend, but they are happy to receive any coffee you choose.
+• Which Coffee: Holy Joe’s suggests that you go to the Percolator Coffees page and order Fellowship Blend.
+NO DECAF PLEASE.

-(first name) Holy Joe’s (last name) Cafe
+(First name) Holy Joe’s - (Last name) Café

 c/o Cooper-Atkins Corporation